Skip to content

 1. General Provisions

-1. The University of Utah, in order to provide a safe environment for students, faculty, staff, and visitors, regulates the operation of Motor Vehicles on Sidewalks, pathways, and plazas.
+1. The University of Utah, in order to provide a safe environment for students, faculty, staff, and visitors, regulates the operation of Vehicles on Sidewalks, pathways, and plazas

-3. Operation of Motor Vehicles on University Sidewalks and plazas is prohibited except as describe in this policy.
+3. Operation of Vehicles on University Sidewalks and plazas is prohibited except as described in this policy.

 1. has a permit from the Office of Commuter Services; and